logiqai/docs/integrations/azure-databricks.md

 # Azure Databricks

-This guide take you through how you can forward your logs from an Azure Databircks cluster to LOGIQ.
+This guide take you through how you can forward your logs from an Azure Databricks cluster to Apica Ascent.
 Before you proceed with this setup, ensure that you meet the following prerequisites.&#x20;

 * Private VNI
 * An Azure Databricks cluster in private VNI
-* LOGIQ endpoint
+* Apica Ascent endpoint

 {% hint style="info" %}
 **Note:** The Databricks cluster must be launched in your own private EMI failing which the default deployment of the Databricks cluster will be fully managed by Azure, the resource group will be locked, and SSH connections to the node will be disabled.&#x20;